Also Known As Water Moccasins – Fascinating Facts & Information About Water Moccasins

-The cottonmouth snake (Agkistrodon piscivorus) is a species of pit viper in the subfamily Crotalinae of the family Viperidae.
+The cottonmouth snake (Agkistrodon piscivorus), also known as Water Moccasins, is a species of pit viper in the subfamily Crotalinae of the family Viperidae.
 Native to the southeastern United States, it is the world’s only semiaquatic viper and can be found in or near water.
 They are large and heavy-bodied, reaching up to 42 inches in length.

-Cottonmouth snakes, also known as water moccasin, swamp moccasin, black moccasin, and simply viper, have a dangerous and potentially fatal bite, although these bites are rare.
+Cottonmouth snakes, also known as, swamp moccasin, black moccasin, and simply viper, have a dangerous and potentially fatal bite, although these bites are rare.
 They’re common name is cottonmouths because of the white coloration on the inside of their mouths, which they display when threatened.

 Let’s take a look at these interesting snakes in further detail below.